LilDojd/dioxus-spline/README.md

 2. Attach event listeners to any `SplineEvent`
 3. Trigger Spline Events and modify Spline objects!

+You can also:
+1. Query Spline objects via `Application.findObjectByName` or `Application.findObjectById`.

 To see how, visit examples

 Some additional helpful info can be found in the documentation